rbboimer/clickstream-sentiment-analysis/README.md

 * SampleLogging.js - Sample click handler code that logs an event to the data warehouse
 * QueryWarehouse.py - Contains the code that queries the data warehouse for click metrics
 * DataExtraction.ipynb - Jupyter notebook that correlates labels from customer feedback with unlabeled click metrics
-* DataExtraction.html - HTML version of the notebook for ease of access, please open the HTML in a browswer
+* DataExtraction.html - HTML version of the notebook for ease of access, please open the HTML in a browser

 **Data Preprocessing**
 * MetricAnalytics.ipynb - Jupyter notebook that takes care of the data preprocessing steps